codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## Raspberry Pi
 [hardware]
-A tiny computer the size of a sandwich, that can run simple programs and be deployed cheaply almost anywhere
+A tiny computer the size of a sandwich, that can run simple programs and be deployed cheaply almost anywhere.
 * [Who Gets to Breathe Clean Air in New Delhi?](https://www.nytimes.com/interactive/2020/12/17/world/asia/india-pollution-inequality.html)